TileDB-Inc/TileDB-Py/README.rst

 **Note** if the Numpy and Cython dependencies are not installed, pip will try to build them from source.
 This can take a **long** time and make the install appear to "hang."
 Pass the ``-v`` flag to pip to monitor the build process.

-If the install location of TileDB is not in compiler search path, create a requirements.txt file that specifies the tiledb install path manually.
+If you wish to use a custom version of the TileDB library and the install location is not in the compiler search path, create a requirements.txt file that specifies the tiledb install path manually.

 ::